PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

     :raises TypeError:  invalid connection, bad parameter type, or too many parameters
     :raises ValueError: bad OID value (0 is invalid_oid)

-This method allows to reuse a formerly created large object through the :class:`LargeObject` interface, providing the user have its OID.
+This method allows reusing a previously created large object through the :class:`LargeObject` interface, provided the user has its OID.

 loimport -- import a file to a large object [LO]
 ------------------------------------------------